Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Open Questions and Research Progress for solving them

+\progress Recent work has been extending counterfactual explanations to different tasks and model architectures. \citet{cf-regression} propose a Bayesian optimization-based technique for generating CFEs for regression problems. \citet{CF-GNN1} propose an RL-based approach for generating CFEs for graph neural networks, which are used to predict chemical molecule properties. \citet{cf-timeseries1} propose a case-based reasoning approach to generate CFEs for a time-series classifier.
+See \Cref{sec:otherdatamodality} and \Cref{sec:otherapplications} for a list of all the approaches.

 \begin{challenge} Counterfactual explanations as an interactive service to the applicants. \end{challenge} Counterfactual explanations should be provided as an interactive interface, where an individual can come at regular intervals, inform the system of the modified state, and get updated instructions to achieve the counterfactual state.
-This can help when the individual could not precisely follow the earlier advice due to various reasons.
+This can help when the individual could not precisely follow the earlier advice for various reasons.

+\progress \citet{GAMUT} developed an interactive user-interface for providing explanations to data scientists.
+They found out that data scientists used interactivity as the primary mechanism for exploring, comparing, and explaining predictions. \citet{glass-box-voice-assistant} propose to enhance ML explanations with a voice-assisted interactive service. \citet{akula-cfe-CX-ToM-images-interactivity} propose an approach that explains an ML model using an interactive sequence of CFEs. \citet{skyline-cfe-interactive} propose refining the CFEs for different feature change costs based on user interactions.

-\begin{challenge} Ability of counterfactual explanations to work with incomplete---or missing---causal graphs. \end{challenge} Incorporating causality in the process of counterfactual generation is essential for the counterfactuals to be grounded in reality.
-Complete causal graphs and structural equations are rarely available in the real world, and therefore the algorithm should be able to work with incomplete causal graphs. \citet{mahajan_preserving_2020}'s approach works with incomplete causal graphs, but this challenge has been scarcely incorporated into other methods.
+\begin{challenge} The ability of counterfactual explanations to work with incomplete---or missing---causal graphs. \end{challenge} Incorporating causality in the counterfactual generation is essential for the CFEs to be grounded in reality.
+Complete causal graphs and structural equations are rarely available in the real world, and therefore the algorithm should be able to work with incomplete causal graphs.